 PLEASE NOTE: the University does not maintain archives of student assessment which are submitted via MyLO.
-UTAS will not supply copies of assessment to students from MyLO submissions after a unit has been completed.
+University of Tasmania will not supply copies of assessment to students from MyLO submissions after a unit has been completed.
 Students should maintain electronic copies of submissions until after the release of the final result for the unit.